From Penn State Executive Programs in affiliation with Forrester Research, Inc.

 This unique program combines top Penn State faculty in the field of EA with a research expert in business-technology from Forrester, a widely respected global research and advisory firm.
 This collaboration provides a synergy of knowledge, experience, and perspectives that creates measurable business value for you and your organization.

-Program Faculty Director, ,Associate Dean for Professional Master’s Programs and Clinical Professor of Management Information Systems, Smeal College of Business; Strategic Director of the Center for Enterprise Architecture, College of Information Sciences and Technology, Penn State; Founding President, The Federation for Enterprise Architecture Professional Organizations (FEAPO)
+Program Faculty Director, ,Associate Dean for Professional Master’s Programs and Clinical Professor of Management Information Systems, Smeal College of Business; Strategic Director of the Center for Enterprise Architecture, Penn State; Founding President, The Federation for Enterprise Architecture Professional Organizations (FEAPO)

 In 2012, Dr. Cameron was elected to the International Federation for Information Processing (IFIP) International Professional Practice Partnership (IP3) Global Industry Council (GIC), which is affiliated with the United Nations.
 The GIC sets international professional standards for different aspects of .

 Dr. Gordon Barnett, Principal Analyst serving Enterprise Architecture Professionals, Forrester Research, Inc.